 As you’ve likely experienced firsthand, wearing shoes can lead to issues such as calluses and ingrown toenails.
 This is often due to the size, shape, and material of the shoe.
 Tight-fit shoes, in particular, can create friction that aggravates the skin around the feet.

 By wearing no shoes (or barefoot/minimalist shoes), you can prevent calluses, ingrown toenails, bunions, and hammertoes from forming.
 You can also reverse many of these foot conditions through barefoot walking.
 This enhanced mobility increases blood flow, which promotes healing.
-Therefore, walking on the ground ensures that our feet are kept in a healthy condition.
+Therefore, walking on the ground ensures that our feet stay in a healthy condition.

 Grounding barefoot offers a natural sensory experience for our feet.
 This ultimately enhances our sense of feeling and connection with the natural world.